yuandifan/cv/index.md

 layout: default
 ---

+# Short biography

-I am now a fifth year Ph.D. student at Peking university.
+I am now a fifth year Ph.D. student at Peking University.
 My current research focuses on theory and algorithm of manifold optimization and its applications arising from machine learning, statistics and image processing.

 # Education